 Effective as of August 31, 2018, our board of directors established an investment committee and adopted a charter document governing the investment committee's operations.
+The charter was most recently amended in December 2022.
 In addition, subject to certain limitations and restrictions established and overseen by our board of directors, our management team has limited discretionary authority to make certain investments.
 See "Policies with Regards to Certain Activities."